 This is the initial public offering of shares of common stock of The RealReal, Inc. Prior to this offering, there has been no public market for our common stock.
-The initial public offering price of our common stock is \$20.00 per share.
-We have been approved to list our common stock on The Nasdaq Global Select Market under the symbol "REAL."
+We anticipate that the initial public offering price will be between \$ and \$ per share.
+We have applied to list our common stock on The Nasdaq Global Select Market under the symbol "REAL."

-We have granted the underwriters a 30-day option to purchase up to 2,250,000 additional shares of common stock from us at the initial public offering price, less the underwriting discounts and commissions.
+We have granted the underwriters a 30-day option to purchase up to public offering price, less the underwriting discounts and commissions.